Notable People List

 Ada and James had three children: James Howard Jr., born on October 18, 1916; Isabel (Chamberlin), born on October 30, 1918; and Louise (Leinroth), born on November 27, 1920, five months after the death of her father.
 All three children attended the Bratenahl School.

 Dempsey was actively engaged in the business life of Cleveland, serving as president and director of the Factory Site Company and the Mogul Mining Co.; president and director of Toledo and Southeastern Railway Co.; director of Bourne-Fuller Company, Glidden Varnish Company, Grasselli Chemical Company, Kelly Island Cable Co., Ohio and Western Lime Co., United States Radiator Corporation, Union National Bank, and Webb C. Ball Watch Company.

 Devoted to improving education, Dempsey served on the board of trustees of University School, West End School, and his alma mater, Kenyon College, which honored him with an LL.B. degree in 1912.
 He was also on the board of trustees of the Lake View Cemetery Association.
 He was a member of Delta Kappa Epsilon, a charter member of The Country Club, and a member of the Hunt, Tavern, Union, University, and Yacht clubs and the University and Bankers clubs of New York.

 James died on May 2, 1920, in Cleveland.
-Ada lived across the street at 1 etery.
-2814 Lake Shore Boulevard until her death on October 6, 1948.
+Ada lived across the street at 12814 Lake Shore Boulevard until her death on October 6, 1948.

-James, Emma, and Ada were buried in Lake View Cemetery.
+James, Emma, and Ada are buried in Lake View Cemetery.